Hacktoberfest 2018 - Coming Soon

 Pull requests can be made in any GitHub-hosted repositories/projects.

-What if I don't complete four pull requests by October 31st?
+What if I don't complete five pull requests by October 31st?

-Everyone who participates receives limited-edition Hacktoberfest stickers—regardless if you complete the four pull requests or not.
+Everyone who participates receives limited-edition Hacktoberfest stickers—regardless if you complete the five pull requests or not.

 Get in touch with our team by sending an email to firstname.lastname@example.org.